penpot/penpot/docs/04-Common-Developer-Guide.md

 ## Assertions ##

-UXBOX source code has this types of assertions:
+Penpot source code has this types of assertions:

 **assert**: just using the clojure builtin `assert` macro.